Methylene Blue: Are Gummies, Tablets, or Liquids Best for Purity?

 • Oxidation: Because gummies are porous and contain moisture, oxygen enters the gelatin structure.
 This turns the active compound into an inactive byproduct (leuco-methylene blue).
 You aren’t just getting less; you’re getting a degraded version.

 • The Metabolic Conflict: Most gummies contain 2-3g of sugar.
-If your goal is metabolic efficiency or autophagy, spiking your glucose with a supplement is counterproductive to the primary benefits of Methylene Blue.
+If your goal is metabolic efficiency or autophagy, spiking your glucose is counterproductive.
+It fights against the primary benefits of Methylene Blue.

 • Gummy Inconsistency: It is difficult to distribute active ingredients evenly in a gelatin batch.
 One gummy might contain 8mg while another has 12mg.